-The Conference of Minority Transportation Officials of Columbus (COMTO Columbus) is one of 40 Chapters nationwide.
+The Conference Of Minority Transportation Officials of Columbus (COMTO Columbus) is one of 35 Chapters nationwide.
 COMTO’s expanding national footprint has a rich history of advocacy, networking, education and professional development training.
 It is supplemented by a strong and growing multi-state infrastructure of chapters whose members support the COMTO values of inclusion, disadvantaged business equity, the sharing of intellectual capital, and a focused compassion for diversity in multimodal transportation.
 On the chapter level, COMTO Columbus is an independent non-profit organization that is a pathway to partnership with state, county and local officials as well as the private sector.
 COMTO Columbus engages these entities to determine strategic priorities for multimodal transportation development in Central Ohio.

 COMTO Columbus was recently reorganized to provide a networking forum for minority professionals, which includes a broad and growing membership of individuals in all multi-modal agencies, large and small corporations, historically underutilized businesses, state departments of transportation, academic institutions, and other non-profit organizations.
+COMTO Columbus was recognized as the National Chapter of the Year in 2018 and 2019 for our impactful programming and advocacy in our community.

 COMTO serves a multitude of stakeholders, by providing the value of research, organization, advocacy of local/state policies, information sharing, educational & professional development, training, and collaboration for members constituencies (public sector, private sector, and academia).